unopolicinglab/website/content/home/welcome.md

 <br>

-The **UNO Policing Lab** has been a center of excellence for policing and violence prevention research, teaching, and practice since its founding two days ago.
+The **UNO Policing Lab** has been a center of excellence for policing and violence prevention research, teaching, and practice since its inception in 2021.